fxsitecompat/www.fxsitecompat.dev/content/tools.md

 ---
 ## Compatibility Dataset

 Based on [our 700+ articles](https://www.fxsitecompat.com/en-CA/docs/), we will release a fresh, accurate site compatibility dataset that covers the status of the obsolete features on each Firefox channel including Nightly, Beta/DevEdition and ESR.
-The data will be available in Q4 2018 in the portable JSON format.
+The data will be available in the portable JSON format.

 Obviously, we are not aiming at creating comprehensive browser support tables that can be seen on *MDN*, *Can I use* or *QuirksMode*, but with the per-channel deprecation details, we hope both Firefox developers and web developers will find our own dataset useful.